jakenguyen0118/angry-birds/readme.md

         - `models`
         - `public`
         - `views`
-    - Create your `index.js` file
+    - Create your `server.js` file
-- Set up your `index.js` file.
+- Set up your `server.js` file.
 Require your packages, set up your app and view engine, and listen on your port.
-Look back at the planets example we did today as a reference for the syntax.
+Look back at the previous examples (Quotes, Harry Potter, Flashcards) as a reference for the syntax.

 ### Part 2 - Functionality

 Below is a description of what your app should contain.
-Reference the planets lab we did in class to put all the parts together.
+Reference the quotes lab we did in class to put all the parts together.
 Figure out your process for constructing your app.
 Some start with the routes, others start with the model.
 Do what makes sense to you.

 #### Models